Preston Sturges: From Broadway to Hollywood

-In 1928, Sturges performed on Broadway in Hotbed, a short-lived play by Paul Osborn, and Sturges's first produced play, The Guinea Pig, opened in Massachusetts.
-The play was a success and Sturges moved it to Broadway the following year, a turning point in his career.
-That same year also saw the opening of Sturges's second play, the hit Strictly Dishonorable.
-Written in just six days, the play ran for sixteen months and earned Sturges over $300,000, a staggering amount at the time.
+In 1928, Sturges performed on Broadway in Hotbed, a short-lived play by Paul Osborn.
+Sturges' The Guinea Pig opened at the President Theatre on January 7, 1929 after first opening locally at The Wharf Theater in Provincetown, Massachusetts; it was a turning point in his career.
+Also in 1928 Sturges's second play, the hit Strictly Dishonorable opened.
+Written in just six days, the play ran for sixteen months and earned Sturges over $300,000.
 It attracted interest from Hollywood, and Sturges was writing for Paramount by the end of the year.

-Three other Sturges stage plays were produced from 1930 to 1932, one of them a musical, but none of them were hits.
+Three other Sturges stage plays were produced from 1930 to 1932, one of them a musical, but none were hits.
 By the end of the year, he was working more in Hollywood as a writer-for-hire, operating on short contracts, for Universal, MGM, and Columbia studios.
 He also sold his original screenplay for The Power and the Glory (1933) to Fox, where it was filmed as a vehicle for Spencer Tracy.
-The film told the story of a self-involved financier via a series of flashbacks and flash-forwards, and was an acknowledged source of inspiration for the screenwriters of Citizen Kane.
-Fox producer Jesse Lasky had been prepared to customarily pass Sturges's screenplay along to other writers for rewriting, but said, "It was the most perfect script I'd ever seen ...
+The film is about a self-involved financier and uses a series of flashbacks and flash-forwards.
+It is sometimes seen as being a precursor to Citizen Kane (1941).
+Fox producer Jesse Lasky had been prepared to customarily pass Sturges's screenplay along to other writers for rewriting, but said, "It was the most perfect script I'd ever seen...
 Imagine a producer accepting a script from an author and not being able to make one change."
 Lasky paid Sturges $17,500 plus 7% of the profits above $1 million.
-It was a then-unprecedented deal for a screenwriter, which instantly elevated Sturges's reputation in Hollywood – although the lucrative deal irritated as many as it impressed.
-Sturges later recalled, "The film made a lot of enemies.
+It was a then-unprecedented deal for a screenwriter, which instantly elevated Sturges's reputation in Hollywood—although the lucrative deal irritated as many as it impressed.
+Sturges recalled, "The film made a lot of enemies.
 Writers at that time worked in teams, like piano movers.
 And my first solo script was considered a distinct menace to the profession."